Market research 101: Avatar interviews

 • Ask questions tailored to the person in front of you

-• Get full answers and even get the chance to ask follow-up questions
+• Get full answers and have the chance to ask follow-up questions

 • Learn about your subject’s demographics, online behaviour, spending habits (when it comes to your product), content consumption (if you want to start a podcast - do they even listen to podcasts at all?) biggest challenges, etc.